unpoly/unpoly/src/unpoly/pages/optimistic-rendering.md

 is reverted and replaced by the server-confirmed content.

-## Good use cases {#use-cases}
+## Suitable use cases {#use-cases}

 Optimistic rendering in Unpoly is implemented using [previews](/previews).
+Previews are temporary page changes that are reverted when a request ends.

-Use cases often involve heavier DOM mutations to produce a screen state resembling the eventual server response.
+Rendering optimistically can involve heavy DOM mutations to produce a screen state resembling the ultimate server response.

-Because optimistic rendering requires additional code, we recommend to use it for interactions where the duplication is low, or where the extra effort adds significant value for the user.
+Since this requires additional code, we recommend to use optimistic rendering for interactions where the duplication is low, or where the extra effort adds significant value for the user.
-Some good use cases include:
+Some suitable use cases include:

 - Forms with few or simple validations (e.g. adding a todo)
 - Forms where users would expect an immediate effect (e.g. submitting a chat message)